The Playbook on Public Relations for Nonprofits

 Formal announcements, like press releases, are only necessary for big news.
 A formal press release is generally a ~1 page document that summarizes an announcement.
 Paid press releases are most effective.
 For a couple hundred dollars, you can pay for a release that exists on a press release website.
 Consider using affordable wire services like PR Newswire, PRWeb, GlobeNewswire, and BusinessWire to distribute your announcements widely and gain greater visibility.

-You can also create your own formal announcement (see Fast Forward’s 2024 Startup Accelerator Press Release) to share more details on your story with reporters you’re in conversation with.
+You can also create your own formal announcement (see Fast Forward’s 2024 Accelerator Press Release) to share more details on your story with reporters you’re in conversation with.

 Pro Tip